pja35/SXP/docs/wiki/Questions_That_Bother_Us.md

     money, i.e. serve for wealth cumulation and participate in all deals?
 -   Would mankind trust pieces of paper back again?
--   Or would more dynamical, blended and local currencies start to emerge?
+-   Or would more dynamic, blended and local currencies start to emerge?
 -   Is there a good theory of emergence of moneys in distributed, decentralized economies?